See Sydney Sweeney’s Daring Red Carpet Look With Armor Breastplate - E! Online

 Oh behave!

 GQ may have been celebrating its 2022 Men of the Year Awards in London on Nov.
 16, but on the red carpet, all eyes were on one woman: Sydney Sweeney.
 The actress turned out a fierce, futuristic moment wearing a black turtleneck ensemble from LaQuan Smith's spring/summer 2023 collection featuring long sleeves, maxi skirt and daring front cut-out.
-Looking like a modern fembot, she also wore a tough metallic breastplate that resembled amor.
+Looking like a modern fembot, she also wore a tough metallic breastplate that resembled amor and ear cuff by Lady Grey.

 For glam, Sydney swept up her strawberry blonde locks into a chic updo, with a piece left loose up front, and added a sharp black cat-eye eye and nude lip.